Guide to Rug Size Selection

 Room Dimensions:

-Measure the length and width of the room so you know your maximum rug size.
+Measure the full length and width of the room to understand the maximum rug dimensions that will fit comfortably

 Living Room